 Logistics & Supply Chain – every Amazon FBA seller like you has to deal with this topic more intensively as soon as the demand suddenly grows.
 Nothing is as annoying as going out of stock with a product that sells very well.

-That is why it is essential to forecast your inventory properly and to optimize your logistics.
+That is why it is essential to forecast your inventory properly and to optimize your logistics if you are sourcing in China.
 Shipping goods from the supplier in China to the Amazon warehouse is not always easy: Products not only have a long journey ahead of them, they also have to overcome lots of (legal) hurdles.
+A good freight forwarder will help you with the challenges.

 Here are a few things you need to think about: